-The primary role of interns at Zea Mays Printmaking is to do technical research into safer printmaking practices under the guidance of studio director Liz Chalfin.
+The primary role of Research Interns at Zea Mays Printmaking is to do technical research into safer printmaking practices under the guidance of studio director Liz Chalfin.
 The research program is at the heart of the studio’s mission and helps drive new innovations and directions in our printmaking practice.
 Past research projects have been presented at SGCI conferences, made into products on the market and have been adopted by colleges and universities.

 The research projects are on our online school’s website for anyone to use and benefit from.

 Interns also assist with workshops, providing support to instructors and workshop participants.

 Time commitment: 1 day/week for research + 2-5 days/month for workshop assistance.